clydedsouza/clydedsouza-web-api/portfolio/projects/2015/Huntington.md

 date: "2015-11-06"
 description: Developed a WordPress website over the weekend for Huntington's Disease Association Auckland in a team of 9 memebers.
-Primarily, I was the lead developer but my responsility also included to make 'how-to' video tutorials for the charity so that they could maintain the website thereafter.
+Primarily, I was the lead developer but my responsility also included making 'how-to' video tutorials for the charity so that they could maintain the website thereafter.
 This hackathon was hosted by impactNPO.
 hasWebsite: true